DNSFilter/wordpress-thumbnail-plugin/readme.txt

 1. Upload the `webshrinker.php` file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+== Screenshots ==

+1. A sample link preview that appeared after moving the mouse over a link in a WordPress post.

 == Changelog ==

 = 1.0 =